poireguy/Ticketry/README.md

 # Credits
 Thank you, Massgrave (or Massgravel) and asdcorp for inspiration and the use of your tools.
 This tool incorporates a few elements carried over, such as a patch of GatherOsState.exe.
+# Networking notice
+Each method requires the device to have at least connected to a network using Ethernet, Wi-Fi, Internet, et cetera.
+After achieving a valid network connection for the first time, Windows will attempt to activate and register your device.
+This results in creating a digital license, which will remain on your hardware unless the hardware undergoes a significant change; however, it can be stored to a Microsoft account if the device was set up with one.
+So, each of these tools in the repository require your hardware to be registered with Microsoft's licensing and activation servers.